er1/s228/README.md

 Lab reports are due two weeks after they are assigned. __Lab report 1 is due the week of February 10.__

-There will be a 10% __deduction__ on the lab grade if fail include your name or group number on your report.
-There will be a 40% __deduction__ in lab grade if fail to complete the labs before the lab report deadline.
+There will be a 10% __deduction__ on the lab grade if you fail to include your name or group number on your report.
+There will be a 40% __deduction__ in lab grade if you fail to complete the labs before the lab report deadline.

 ## Project Labs